The best writing music playlist

 I still add songs to this playlist so do keep checking back in.
 I'm not sure if Spotify has a limit to how long a playlist can be but considering I possibly spend 20+ hours a week writing ( and if I'm lucky a couple of those are for my own projects!) then just over 11 hours doesn't really seem very much.

-Anyway, here's the best writing playlist you'll ever listen to... possibly?
+Anyway, here's the best writing music playlist you'll ever listen to... possibly?

 The writing playlists that are a bit more personal to me are those that I create for each book.
 There not that personal as you can actually find them on my Spotify account (search "frankiebird") but I'm probably not going to share a link to any of them here.
 You can also find a playlist for the book I'm currently (and maybe will always be!) writing.
 However, if you do want to read Shy Feet, I highly recommend listening to the playlist that accompanies it and yes, some of the songs on the list are those that I listened to when writing the book.